Yassin-H-Rassul/Grocery_Store/README.md

        - DELETE Seller
        - SEARCH for Employee
     - Product
-       - ADD SID  for each Product
+       - ADD PID  for each Product
+       - ADD ProductName
        - ADD the catagory
        - ADD Quantity
        - ADD the Price
        - EDITING Product
        - DELETE Product
-       - Clear the Infomation for adding new one
  3. Seller
     - ADD item
     - ADD Quantity of the item